 We all belongs to many different types of organisation and subject to different rules and regulations within each, each has to be paid for in some way and has to enforce its own rules and regulations.
 This has always been the case.

-Medieval people were subject to church and civil courts and they paid tithes and taxes to church and state.
+Medieval people were subject to manorial, church and civil courts.
+They paid tithes to the church and taxes to the King.